Mruzik1/GameNGen-Mini/README.md

 # GameNGen-Mini
-A DiT model based on Oasis implementation that generates the next frame conditioned on actions and the previous frames.
+A DiT model based on Oasis [1] implementation (and inspired by GameNGen [5]) that generates the next frame conditioned on actions and the previous frames.
 The files are gonna be added soon.

 ## Script Descriptions
 - **generate_dataset.py** *[implemented from scratch]*: This script is used to generate data for training (i.e. frames, actions, temporal indices).
 It utilizes gymnasium to simulate a game environment and stable_baselines3 to train an agent.
 I tried PPO and DQN, but decided to go with the second one since the results were slightly better.
 The game simulated was “ALE/Pong-v5“.